 The commitments are there.
-So today, CEJI - A Jewish Contribution to an Inclusive Europe, urges the OSCE and its Participating States to make good on these promises, and to strengthen their implementation, including through the sharing of experiences, exchanging of practices, and mutual support among the Participating States and with civil society.
+So today, CEJI - A Jewish Contribution to an Inclusive Europe, urges the OSCE and its Participating States to make good on these promises, and to strengthen their implementation.
+To make the work light through many hands, we emphasise, finally, the importance of the sharing of experiences, exchanging of practices, and mutual support among the Participating States and with civil society.